Emergence of Exotic Spin Texture in Supramolecular Metal Complexes on a 2D Superconductor: Methods

 \section{Methods}

 \textbf{Sample preparation.} Sample preparation and STM experiments were carried out in ultrahigh vacuum (UHV) systems with a base pressure of $\sim 10^{-10}$~mbar.
 The 2H–NbSe$_2$ single crystal (HQ Graphene, the Netherlands) was cleaved \emph{in-situ} in the vacuum.
 The supramolecular NiDCA$_3$ complexes were fabricated by the sequential deposition of 9,10-dicyanoanthracene (DCA, Sigma Aldrich) molecules (evaporation temperature 100 $^\circ$C) and Ni atoms onto the NbSe$_2$ substrate held at room temperature.
 Further annealing the sample at 40$^\circ$C - 70 $^\circ$C results in larger self-assembled SMC islands.
+We initially explored a number of transition metal (Ni, Fe, Mn) systems.
+Among these, Ni-DCA samples demonstrated superior growth characteristics, forming large, well-ordered areas.

 \textbf{STM measurements.} After preparation the sample was inserted into the low-temperature STM housed in the same UHV system and subsequent experiments were performed at $T = 5$~K (CreaTec LT-STM) and $T = 350$~mK (Unisoku USM-1300).
 STM images were taken in the constant-current mode. d$I$/d$V$ spectra were recorded by standard lock-in detection while sweeping the sample bias in an open feedback loop configuration, with a peak-to-peak bias modulation specified for each measurement and at a frequency of 911~Hz.
 Most of the experiments were carried out with NbSe$_2$ coated STM tips prepared as described previously \cite{Kezilebieke2018}.
+STM measurements of the SMC on NbSe$_2$ are extremely challenging due to weak interactions within the SMC, often causing the STM tip to pick up a single molecule.
+Moreover, the SMC interacts more strongly with the STM tip than with the NbSe$_2$ substrate with a van der Waals character.
+Due to this, we had low success rate carrying STM experiments at the energies of the superconducting gap even at low currents.